HealthScreening/Auto_screen/README.md

 ## Todo
-Add a fuction to screenshot the sucess message so users can SMS the image to themselves Clean up the code with functions and more comments
+* Add a fuction to screenshot the sucess message so users can SMS the image to themselves
+* Clean up the code with functions and more comments

+#### Don't blame me if the DOE comes knocking at your door